 (ii) Fencing Works at the Recreation Ground.

 Due to a breakdown with the tractor the new fencing works at the Recreation Ground have been delayed.
-The joiner is recuperating following an injury which has further delayed the works.
+The joiner was also recuperating following an injury which had further delayed the works.

 (iii) Dog Fouling.